4-29 Connective tissue

 Mucous tissue – in the umbilical cord.

-Elastic connective tissue – in the wall of the aorta, penile ligament, and nuchal ligament of cattle.
+Elastic connective tissue – represented by elastic fbers present in large amounts in the wall of the aorta, penile ligament, and nuchal ligament of cattle.

-Adipose tissue – formed by adipocytes.
-It will be studied in Chapter 5.
+3- Adipose tissue – formed by adipocytes – will be studied in Chapter 5.

 Cartilage – will be studied in Chapter 6.

-Is considered by many authors to be a type of connective tissue whose extracellular matrix is liquid.
-Will be studied in Chapter 10.
+6- Blood and hematopoietic tissue.
+The blood is considered by many authors to be a type of connective tissue whose extracellular matrix is liquid.
+Both types will be studied on Chapter 10.